Space sexology: History

 Spokespeople for space organizations, such as NASA, have historically gone on record expressing that they do not study sexuality in space.
-In fact, Bill Jeffs, the spokesperson for NASA's Johnson Space Center, has stated that: "We don't study sexuality in space, and we don't have any studies ongoing with that.
+Bill Jeffs, the spokesperson for NASA's Johnson Space Center, has stated that: "We don't study sexuality in space, and we don't have any studies ongoing with that.
 If that's [your] specific topic, there's nothing to discuss".
 Some researchers and scientists have argued that decisions made by space organizations are often heavily influenced by the sociocultural norms of their benefactors.
 As such, they posit that sexually conservative ideologies may hinder furthering the study of space sexology.
 Given the persistent lack of research on human sexuality and intimacy in space, scientists and researchers have called for studies in this area for decades.

 In 1989, Roy Levin wrote the first paper exploring the potential effects of space travel on human sexuality and the human reproductive system, and called attention to the lack of research in this area.

 In 1998, Ray Noonan wrote the first philosophical inquiry on human intimacy and sexuality for extended spaceflights.
 In his doctoral thesis, Noonan discussed possible sexological challenges faced by astronauts on long-duration missions and related implications for mission success.
 Expanding on his own work, Noonan proposed in 2001 that space agencies should collaborate with scientific communities to form programs to study sex in space.

 In 2005, Shimizu and colleagues echoed this belief, arguing that human sexuality research was crucial in order to successfully envision a future in space.